 2. Poor Battery Life

-Yet another logistical feature to be aware of.
+Yet another logistical feature to be aware of is a device's battery life.
 Cheng points out that it's important to use a tracker that won't lose its charge in the middle of collecting data.
-It may sound obvious, but it bears mentioning that a device that dies in the middle of the night will not deliver correct information.
+It may sound obvious, but it bears mentioning that a monitor that dies in the middle of the night will not deliver correct information.

 What Else to Know Before You Buy